dahnny012/New_SASE/README.md

         - Never know when i might need to recover

 General Clean Up
-    - Refactor Member sign ins
+    - Refactor Member sign ins ---------------
-        - Provide admin for information and shit
+        - Provide admin for information and shit --- On hold
-        - Refactor how the DB stores the event
+        - Refactor how the DB stores the event ------------------ Done
-        - Draw from available events when creating a signIn page
+        - Draw from available events when creating a signIn page -------- DOne